-ArcelorMittal strives to make steel production more sustainable and to minimize its environmental impact.
+ArcelorMittal strives to make steel production more sustainable and to minimise its environmental impact.
 As a leader in steel manufacturing, we are committed to making steel production more sustainable at every stage.
 In addition, 95% of our steel industrial operations now have ISO 14001 certification, an international standard for environmental management systems.

-- Our approach to Granite® is part of ArcelorMittal Flat Carbon Europe’s Nspired by Nature range and it is certified as a product not containing hexavalent chromium or heavy metals.
+- Our approach to Granite® is part of ArcelorMittal Flat Carbon Europe’s Nspired by Nature range, and it is certified as a product not containing hexavalent chromium or heavy metals.

-- Komet® roofing profile has been designed to easily adapt to PV panels, enabling a building to produce its own energy.
+- Komet® roofing profile has been designed to easily adapt to PV panels enabling a building to produce its own energy.

-In 2012, the EU-28’s Construction sector accounted for:
+In 2012, the EU-28’s construction sector accounted for: